Research at the border: A living laboratory of transformation

 Volunteering at the San Diego Rapid Response Network shelter, the team wanted to find a way to put their GPS toolkit to work and support organizations helping asylum seekers while interpreting the needs of local stakeholders and the rapid changes in local policy.
 Awarded a grant from the UC San Diego Chancellor’s Interdisciplinary Collaboratories, their final report was a presentation for border stakeholders, a true litmus test.

-Their forthcoming report, scheduled for release in early October, will provide a snapshot of the end of the safe release policy and how jurisdictions across the border responded.
+Their report provides a snapshot of the end of the safe release policy and how jurisdictions across the border responded.
 Below we hear about their experience working at this living laboratory, sharing their own stories of immigration and how GPS prepared them to lead the charge.

 What motivated you to get involved in this project?